jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/MySQL cheat sheet.md

 > [!important]
 > The order of keywords matters!
+The keywords below are listed in the order they should be used.

 # General